 English 12/Writing 115

 Prerequisite: Placement Examination

-Students will have the opportunity to earn college credit by taking WR 115 - English Composition \ through Chemeketa Community College's dual credit program.
 This course is a survey of British literature from the Anglo-Saxon Period to the present with an emphasis on more contemporary works, including several novels.
 It stresses developing comprehension strategies and articulating ideas clearly.
-Students will connect themes in literary texts to their own experiences and to issues in modern life.
-This course focuses on expository writing, but includes other types of writing as well.